solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 ./02-testing -h
 ```

-From the perspective of plugin developer the most important options are:
+From the perspective of a plugin developer the most important options are:

 |Flag                     | Description                                                                     |
 |-------------------------|---------------------------------------------------------------------------------|